 Helping the people of Norfolk and Waveney live longer, healthier and happier lives.

-We are a partnership of local health and care organisations working together to improve the health, wellbeing and care of people living in Norfolk and Waveney.
+We are a partnership of local health and care organisations working together with local authority and the voluntary sector to improve the lives of people living in Norfolk and Waveney.

-Our partnership includes local GP practices, hospitals, community care, social services and mental health teams, and together we provide services to more than a million people.
+The system includes local GP practices, hospitals, community care, social services, mental health teams, local councils and more.
+Together we provide services to over 1 million people.